tsoewignjo/Instacart-Data-Analysis-using-Python/README.md

 # Instacart Data Analysis using Python

 ## Introduction
-This is a data analysis project using Python.
+This is a data analysis project using Python. <br>
 Modules used:
 - import pandas as pd
 - import numpy as np